databricks/spark-training/strata_2013/index.md

        res: Int = 5193
    </div>

 1. <i>**BONUS QUESTION.** This is a more challenging task and may require 10 minutes or more to complete, so you should consider skipping it depending on your timing so far.</i> Do a wordcount of a textfile.
-More specifically, create and populate a Map with words as keys and counts of the number of occurances of the word as values.
+More specifically, create and populate a Map with words as keys and counts of the number of occurrences of the word as values.

    You can load a text file as an array of lines as shown below: